-Welcome to MARYSVILLE PUBLIC SCHOOLS, where great futures begin!
+Welcome to Marysville Public Schools, where great futures begin!

-Providing personalized learning for every student through rigor, relevance and relationships is the mission of the Board of Education and staff of Marysville Public Schools.
-However, we invite you to share this responsibility with us by closely monitoring your child's academic progress and gaining a clear understanding of the standards we have for our students-standards that are vital to advancing the learning process.
+Providing personalized learning for every student through, rigor, relevance and relationships is the mission of the Board of Education and staff of Marysville Public Schools.
+However, we invite you to share this responsibility with use by closely monitoring your child's academic process and gaining a clearer understanding of the standards we have for our students- standards that are vital to advancing the learning process.
 We also ask that you take time to review the important information and expectations contained in this handbook with your child.
-By working together, we can ensure that every child will excel, both personally and for the benefit of humanity.
+By working together, we an ensure that every child will excel, both personally and for the benefit of Humanity.